-Unit 2: Software Implementation

-- 1.0 Introduction

-- 2.0 Intended Learning Outcomes (ILOs)

-- 3.0 Main Content

-- 3.1 Structured Programming

-- 3.2 Functional Programming

-- 3.3 Programming style

-- 3.4 Coding Guidelines

-- 3.5 Software Implementation Challenges

-- 3.6 Software Documentation

-- 4.0 Self-Assessment Exercise(s)

-- 5.0 Conclusion

-- 6.0 Summary

-- 7.0 References/Further Readings
+Unit 2: Software Implementation Contents 1.0 Introduction 2.0 Intended Learning Outcomes (ILOs) 3.0 Main Content 3.1 Structured Programming 3.2 Functional Programming 3.3 Programming style 3.4 Coding Guidelines 3.5 Software Implementation Challenges 3.6 Software Documentation

-The implementation phase plays a major role in the software development process.
+The implementation phase plays a very important role in the software development process.
 It is at this stage that the physical source code of the system being built is created.
 Programmer's code the IT system on the basis of the collected requirements and the developed project documentation.
 They are based on experience and proven software development techniques.
 Implementation is the process of realizing the design as a program.